mozilla/data-docs/tools/stmo.md

 Other available data sources include *Crash-DB*, *Tiles*, *Sync Stats*, *Push*, *Test Pilot*, *ATMO*, and even a *re:dash metadata* which connects to STMO's own redash database.
-It is beyond the scope of this document to list and describe all of the data sources, but if you have questions about particular data sets, or would like to know if specific data is or can be made available in STMO, please inquire in the #datapipeline or #datatools channels on irc.mozilla.org.
+You can learn more about the available data sets and how to find the one that's right for you on the [Choosing a dataset](../concepts/choosing_a_dataset.md) page.
+If you have data set questions, or would like to know if specific data is or can be made available in STMO, please inquire in the #datapipeline or #datatools channels on irc.mozilla.org.